sanjeshhj/sanjeshhj/README.md

 ### Hi there 👋
 I am an Aerospace Engineer specializing in Flight Control Systems and Flight Physics with exposure to Software and Product development

+  Interests:
-- Flight Control Laws
+- Flight Control Laws and Autonomous Flight
-- System Identificaion
+- Model Based Systems Development
 - Modelling and Simulation

 ## Connect with me